15 Bar Events & Top Promotion Ideas for Bars in 2023

 Now you’re ready for the fun part – it’s time to start planning.

 The classic PubStumpers trivia game is a North American favorite for a reason: it’s addictive!
 Simply signup and you’ll get the PubStumpers kit which includes questions and answers for a twelve week season, game materials, and marketing tools.
-Or, you can create your own trivia based on a theme your patrons love, pop culture, history, or a mix.
+Or, you can create your own trivia night based on a unique theme your patrons love, pop culture, history, or a mix.
 Teams sign up and compete each week at your venue, vying for the final prize.
-Pair the game with a menu and drink special and have your host include facts about your bar to teach your new customers a little trivia of your own.
+Pair trivia with a menu and drink special and have your host include facts about your bar to teach your customers a little trivia of your own.

 Board game bars are popping up all over the country.
 It seems people love a rousing round of snakes and ladders with their buddies (and a beer or two).
-Provide games or host a Bring Your Own Board night.
+Provide unique games or host a Bring Your Own Board Games night.
 Make sure that the teams are enjoying your menu offerings with shareable plates and deals on draught pitchers.

 Is there a popular social network in your locale that meets weekly?
 Offer to host them at your bar and offer a special group rate or drink specials for the event.
 It could be the local dog-lovers club, a popular sports team, or a career-networking group.
 Find them on meetup.com or by asking your regulars if they are part of a group that needs a regular home.
 You never know – you could be host to a slew of new customers!

 What do you get when you cross brushes, canvas, and paint with customers in a bar?
 A room full of artists and bar tabs!
 Yaymaker pairs artists with your bar, and locals can find you and pay for their tickets via the website.
 The group is given canvas and paint and taken through the steps to create a scenic landscape by a local Yaymaker artist.
-All you need to do is top up drinks and shake up cocktails.
+All you need to do is top up drinks and shake up cocktails all night.

 Open up your bar – and your ears – for all of the budding musicians in your area.
 A stage or cleared away area and a decent sound system and you’re all set.
 Hopeful stars sign up and wait for their time to shine while family, friends, and fans fill up on food and drink.
 If you like, take it a step further and make it a six week competition.
 Each week there is an audience vote and elimination leading up to the last week when all finalists perform to compete for the final prize.
 The more participants want to win, the more people they’ll bring in to vote for them.
 Votes for performers, more guests and checks for your bar.

-Who can turn down an event of togas, competition, and drink specials?
+Who can turn down a night of togas, competition, and beer specials?
 Set up games that people can enjoy and keep score – darts, pool, or foosball – or bring in some special games for the evening – like cornhole or video games.
 Start advertising early and people can sign their teams up for the event, which will help you know what type of traffic to expect.
 Tell Olympic competitors to keep score from each station.
 At the end of the night, hand out your gold, silver, and bronze medals!
 Make sure your staff are hyper aware of guest behavior so they can serve responsibly as competition heats up.

 You have a whole arsenal of talented bartenders on your staff.
 Why not use that talent as a starting point for an amazing bartending show?
 Have your best bartenders prepare to dazzle crowds with flying bottles or flaming drinks.
 Watch the crowds pour in to see – and taste – the delicious performances.